gjuoun/sbt-github-package-demo/README.md

 after adding them you should re-run the build or restart the IDE (if you're using IntelliJ)

 For example, my username is `gjuoun` and this repo name is `github-packages-playground`.
 Fill the fields as yours.

+Behind the scene, `githubTokenSource := TokenSource.GitConfig("github.token")` reads the github token then the plugin is authorized to publish to Github Packages

 #### 5. Publish to Github Packages